FraSanvit/reserve-margins/README.md

 **Planning reserve - absolute value**

-The target reserve is equal to an absolute value expressed in capacity units.
-This constraint might look similar to setting a minimum value of capcity deployment but indeed it includes also the effect of the capacity values.
+The target reserve is specified as an absolute value, expressed in capacity units.
+While this constraint may resemble setting a minimum capacity deployment, it actually encompasses the impact of both the capacity values and the specified absolute value.
 ```
 group_constraints:
     reserve_margin_1: